 They think about how much money they have, how to get more of it, how to keep it away from others, and whom to manipulate to get more- including how to take family members money/inheritance.
 Money is their substitution for love, warmth, and affection.
 Having as much money as possible, even stealing it away from family members, is the narcissist’s unwavering goal.

 Thoughts about obtaining more money are always on the narcissist’s mind.
 Having an abundance of money makes them feel more entitled and superior to others.

-The Narcissist and Money
+Narcissists and Money

 Moneyed narcissists are always looking down on the working class.
 They don’t seek knowledge, wisdom, inner peace or insight.
 They seek to achieve their greatest goal-being able to have whatever they desire as well as attracting other people whom they can easily exploit to satisfy their money cravings.

 A too common situation is for a narcissistic sibling, male or female, to ingratiate the mother or father who is holding the wealth- to become their confidante, their favored and trusted one.
-This is done over many years and is a well planned scheme.
+This is done over many years and is a well-planned scheme.

 This sibling invariably becomes the executor of the parent’s sizable will and convinces the mother or father to bestow upon them the largest amount of the inheritance (leaving the other siblings with a minute portion of the total).

 He has no conscience and is just waiting for the parent’s death so that he can inherit the entire estate and lead a life of pleasure and comfort.
 The greedy, narcissistic sibling may even abandon his own children and spouse to move on to a life of luxury.